The Pod Generation

 Courtesy of Vertical Entertainment The Pod Generation review on Mother of Movies

 There are a couple of less-than-enthusiastic reviews for The Pod Generation.
 However, the subdued satirical comedic beats combined with the eventual conclusion here left me more than satisfied.
 Clever dialogue and clear storytelling with overtures of well-executed cinematography of an advanced world made this a film I was happy to have watched.
-The Pod Generation will commence its theatrical run on August 11, 2023.
+The Pod Generation commenced its theatrical run on August 11, 2023.

 The Pod Generation is rated